MathCancer/PhysiCell/README.md

 + Now forcing Mersenne Twister as random generator in PhysiBoSS (use or /dev/random by MaBoSS would max out system descriptor)

 + MaBoSS BND/CFG parsing is now in an OpenMP critical block (flex/bison parser is not thread safe)

++ Remove duplicate initialization of maximum attachment rate from the Phenotype.Mechanics constructor.

++ Fixed bug in neighbor/attached graph output filenames (previously double-appended a suffix to the filenames).

 ### Notices for intended changes that may affect backwards compatibility:
 + We intend to deprecate the unused phenotype variables `relative_maximum_attachment_distance`, `relative_detachment_distance`, and `maximum_attachment_rate` from `phenotype.mechanics.`